 Moving forward it is CHGs preference for all EAP bookings to be provided via telephone or, facilities permitting, video link.
 Face to face services are still operational and available for those who prefer it.

-If CHG is not your normal EAP provider, but you would like to attend or would like someone in your team to attend please contact Michelle Schultz to arrange ad-hoc services (appropriate approvals will be required).
+If CHG is not your normal EAP provider, but you would like to attend or would like someone in your team to attend please contact our Support Service Centre to arrange ad-hoc services (appropriate approvals will be required).

 Working from Home Safety and Wellbeing Resources

 We understand that a number of businesses will have an increasing number of employees working from home.
 We can assist employers with resources to assist with set up and provide short tele/video-conference catch ups with a therapist to review home workstations, to ensure that individuals can continue to work in a safe and healthy environment.
-Contact Michelle Schultz to request further information.
+Contact our Support Service Centre to request further information.

 Does CHG provide any COVID-19 testing?